mojaloop/business-operations-framework-docs/docs/guide/SecurityBC.md

 * Make sure that the domains and ports for introspection and the external token endpoint are identical.
 Keycloak at least does not like it if they are not.

-* Point the Oathkeeper rule at https://httpbin.org/, usually the `/anything` path prefix which will reflect back everything it gets, making it easy to see what the service will see.
+* Point the Ory Oathkeeper rule at https://httpbin.org/, usually the `/anything` path prefix which will reflect back everything it gets, making it easy to see what the service will see.

 ### Components required in addition to a Helm chart